cjohansen/pharmacist/README.md

 The `let` block will return the channel from the `go-loop`, which you can read the full result set from if all goes well.

+## Acknowledgments

+Huge thanks to [Magnar Sveen](https://kodemaker.no/magnar/) for hammocking with me to flesh out the API design, reviewing early sketches, reading and providing input on documentation, and generally contributing his amazing mind to the development of this library.